arik31/CV-HW/README.md

 4. Relevant pixels are black ones.
 Arrange all their indexes in a N*2 matrix
 5. Run BGMM using sklearn.
 Set max component number to 50
 6. Use the model to cluster the pixel indexes
-7. For each cluster
+7. For each cluster:
    8. Make a mask image of this cluster
    9. Fit an ellipse to it using cv2.convexHull & cv2.FitEllipse

 #### BGMM results